mawo7952/mawo7952.github.io/eda_projects.md

 </figure>

 ### Data
 This analysis uses two primary datasets.
-The first is MODIS NDVI from NASA EarthData, long-term global vegetation index product derived from the MODIS instruments on NASA's Terra and Aqua satellites.
-MODIS NDVI provides cloud-filtered measurements of vegetation greeness at 250 meter spatial resolution and a 16-day temporal frequency.
-For this short analysis, I used NDVI data from May 1st-July 31st spanning 2002 through 2022, enabling comparson of vegetation conditions across two decades during peak vegetation times.
+The first is MODIS NDVI from NASA EarthData (Didan, 2021), long-term global vegetation index product derived from the MODIS instruments on NASA's Terra satellite.
+MODIS NDVI provides cloud-filtered measurements of vegetation greenness at 250 meter spatial resolution and a 16-day temporal frequency.
+For this short analysis, I used NDVI data from May 1st-July 31st spanning 2002 through 2022, enabling comparison of vegetation conditions across two decades during peak vegetation times.

-The second dataset is the OpenStreetMap (OSM) boundary for Boulder County, which I used to spatially subset the NDVI raster data.
+The second dataset is the OpenStreetMap (OSM) boundary for Boulder County (OpenStreetMap contributors, 2025), which I used to spatially subset the NDVI raster data.
 I also retrieved the OSM boundary which defines the official city limits for Boulder, which allows the analysis to focus on vegetation within and outside the city.

 ### Methods